MI-DPLA/combine/docs/quickstart.rst

 Publishing is done at the **RecordGroup** level, giving more weight to the idea of a RecordGroup as a meaningful, intellectual group of records.
-When a RecordGroup is published, it can be given a "OAI set identifier", which translates directly to an OAI-PMH **set**. **Note:**
+When a RecordGroup is published, it can be given a "Publish Set ID", which translates directly to an OAI-PMH **set**. **Note:**
-It is possible to publish multiple, distinct RecordGroups with the same OAI set identifier, which allows for publishing multiple RecordGroups under the same OAI-PMH set.
+It is possible to publish multiple, distinct RecordGroups with the same publish ID, which has the effect of allowing multiple RecordGroups to be published under the same OAI-PMH set.

 Combine comes with an `OAI-PMH server baked in <http://192.168.45.10/combine/oai?verb=Identify>`__ that serves all